Stuycs-K/final-project-ma-mark-li-edmond/WORKLOG.md

 Implemented the fundamentals of the game.
 Implemented text for choosing cards, basic bot functuality, and a turn order.

+### 5/30/2024

+Implemented arrows and visual indicators for turns

 ## EDMOND

 ### 5/22/2024